The US Army is gearing up its hypersonic missiles and directed energy weapons to outshine its adversaries such as Russia and China.

 Also, the Russian Avangard is a weapon that carries six or more nuclear warheads and is launched from an Intercontinental Ballistic Missile.
 Russia has also claimed that its T-500 Anti-Missile System can shoot down hypersonic missiles.

-China too is ahead of the US in race to deploy hypersonic missiles that would defeat existing air defense systems.
+China too is ahead of the US in a race to deploy hypersonic missiles that would defeat existing air defense systems.

 Last April, Michael Griffin, the US Undersecretary of Defense for Research and Engineering, told the Senate Armed Services Committee that China has either deployed, or is close to deploying, hypersonic systems armed with conventional warheads.